ccollie/valkey-rfc/TimeSeries.md

 * `TS.QUERYINDEX latency{region="us-west" or region="us-east"}` will return all series recording latency samples in either `us-west` or `us-east` regions.

+As per Prometheus conventions, all regex matchers are anchored.
+For example, a match of env=~"foo" is treated as env=~"^foo$", so any anchors used in the query will be redundant.

 Note that for selectors of the form `metric{label="value"}`, `metric` is matched against the reserved `__name__` label.
 In other words, the series is expected to have a label `__name__` with the value `metric`.